-I wish I had known about Clayton Christensen’s research on living overseas as one of the three ways illustrating how innovation requires experimentation.
-It certainly would have contributed to my success by increasing my capacity for innovation, before I relocated to the Middle East almost six years ago!
+I wish I had known about Clayton Christensen’s research on living overseas as one of the three ways of exploring how innovation requires experimentation.
+It certainly would have contributed to my success by increasing my capacity for innovation, before I relocated to the Middle East for six years!

 Moreover, if managers try at least one international assignment before becoming CEO, their companies deliver stronger financial results than companies run by CEO’s without such experience, roughly 7 % higher market performance on average.”

-As I move closer to my next global relocation, this time, in August, to Melbourne, Australia, I appreciate how it has been a useful experience for generating new business ideas.
-How the diversity and depth of experience has boosted my creativity, increased my courage and ability to adapt, boosted my creativity in the innovative entrepreneurship space ultimately enabling me to live a more authentic and compassionate life.
+As I moved closer to my relocation, this time, to Melbourne, Australia, I appreciated how living in another country was a useful and valuable experience for generating new business ideas.
+How the diversity and depth of experience boosted my creativity and increased my courage and ability to adapt.
+It also boosted my inventiveness and capacity for innovation, ultimately enabling me to live a more authentic and compassionate life.

-It has been transformational experience through actively observing, exploring and experimenting within an environment of constant change, turbulence, and chaos.
-Causing me to query that perhaps this is also the ‘new status quo’ that is challenging twenty first century organizations to adapt to, innovate within, if they want to grow, flourish and thrive!
+It was a transformational experience involving actively observing, exploring and experimenting within a VUCA environment of constant change, turbulence, and chaos.
+Causing me to query that perhaps this is also the ‘new status quo’ that is challenging twenty-first-century organizations to adapt to, innovate within.
+If they truly want to grow, flourish and thrive!

-Whilst the average manager and leader may not fully appreciate the role of experimentation in innovation, it is widely accepted in innovation management circles, that there is no innovation without experimentation.
+Whilst the average manager and leader may not yet fully appreciate the role of experimentation in innovation, it is widely accepted, that there is no innovation without experimentation.

 This is because experimentation unlocks, through understanding the role of cause and effect, trial and error and field trials, the capacity for innovation.

-Yet many of us don’t know how to embrace the failures that experimentation involves as we cycle through these three roles.
-Also many of us myopically focus on analyzing and sequencing ideas and solutions rather than testing, learning and iterating and pivoting from failures.
+Yet many of us don’t know how to embrace the range of failures that experimentation involves as we cycle through these roles.
+Also, many of us, habitually and myopically focus on analyzing and sequencing ideas and solutions rather than testing, learning and iterating and pivoting from failures.
 Focussing instead, towards delivering quick short term results that don’t allow us the time required to generate the data on what might work in the future as we search for new creative ideas and innovative solutions.
 Rather than acknowledging that innovation requires experimentation.

-People’s fears of failure and risk adversity also inhibits them from experimenting, and few organization have courageous cultures or the capacity to support them to safely fail fast to learn quickly.
+People’s fears of failure and risk adversity also inhibit them from experimenting.
+Few organizations have adaptive and agile cultures or the capacity for innovation to support them to safely ‘fail fast to learn quickly’.

-These are the two key factors that keep us stuck in the conventional thinking box and inhibit innovators from generating passionate engagement required to see creative ideas through to the delivery phase.
+These are just two of the key factors that keep people stuck in the conventional thinking box and inhibit innovators from generating passionate engagement required to see creative ideas through to the delivery phase.
 It also means that critical data, on what works and what doesn’t work, is not captured and applied towards making improvements.
-This inhibits innovators from shaping revolutionary business ideas, solutions and models, piece by piece as experimentation requires.
+This inhibits innovators from shaping revolutionary business ideas, developing pragmatic solutions, new business models, piece by piece, as experimentation requires.

-The diversity of experience involved in creating ImagineNation, as a generative and provocative innovation training company, in a radically different survival and scarcity based Middle Eastern culture, with a harsh guttural foreign language honed my divergent thinking skills.
+The diversity of experience involved in creating ImagineNation, as a generative and provocative innovation training company, in a radically different survival and scarcity based Middle Eastern culture, helped hone my emergent, divergent and convergent thinking skills.

-It also honed my associative thinking abilities, developed from my years in the fashion and lifestyle industries enabled me to make surprising connections across innovation management, corporate learning and lean and agile start-up entrepreneurship methodologies.
+Which then enhanced my associative thinking abilities, developed from my years in the fashion and lifestyle industries.
+This enabled me to see the patterns and make surprising connections across innovation management, continuous improvement, lean and agile methodologies with corporate learning, and start-up entrepreneurship.

 Boosting your potential for innovation